-In addition, you must include a "Results from Prior Support" section if you have served as co-PI on any other NSF grants, including infrastructure/equipment and educational grants.
+Yes, you must include a "Results from Prior Support" section if you have received a NSF postdoctoral fellowship, and/or if you have served as a co-PI on any NSF grant [including infrastructure/equipment grants through programs such as Major Research Instrumentation (MRI), educational grants, etc.] within the last 5 years.
 If you have received more than one prior award (excluding amendments), you must report on the award that is most closely related to the CRII proposal.
 (See the GPG for the required information.)
+Recall that, as noted in Section A above, to be eligible for